 Is pumpkin soup for my husky?

 Your husky can’t eat the pumpkin soup made for humans because it contains spices and onion.
 You can make safe for dogs pumpkin soup for your dog at home.
-Just boil de pumpkin chunks after you peeled and removed the pumpkin’s seeds.
+Just boil de pumpkin chunks after you have peeled the pumpkin and removed the pumpkin’s seeds.

 Can my husky eat raw pumpkin skin?